 The answer lies in the way you plan your interiors, set the tone with the right colors, and create a more immersive experience for your potential customers.

 Before you even think about visual merchandising and branding, you have to find a layout that will be the best fit for your business.
-Store layout is nothing but a strategic arrangement of permanent fixtures inside your store to create a positive shopping experience for your customers.
-This is where the layout drawing of a building comes into play.
-The right floor plan designs have the potential to drive your sales through the roof.
+The store layout is nothing but a strategic arrangement of permanent fixtures inside your store to create a positive shopping experience for your customers.

 For example, a boutique might showcase a carefully curated selection of fewer items for a more explorational shopping experience whereas a grocery store might benefit from a layout that can hold and showcase as many choices as possible.